SimonneMaia/SimonneMaia.github.io/README.md

 ### Participated in EduBlitz Program 2022
   [EduBlitz Participation Certificate]()
-  - participated in a robotics program that taught us to utilize microbits into real life problems.
+  - Participated in a robotics program that taught us to utilize microbits into real life problems.

 ## Projects
 ### School Management Project